Chen edges Hanyu at World Team Trophy in Japan

 The World Team Trophy was first held in 2009.
 Team USA has won four of the previous six competitions with the other two won by Japan.
 The U.S. is the defending champion.

-A limited number of fans were allowed into Maruzen Intec Arena even though Osaka is experiencing a surge in COVID-19 cases.
+A limited number of fans were allowed to attend even though Osaka is experiencing a surge in COVID-19 cases.

 On Wednesday, Japan’s second-largest city recorded over 1,100 cases, its highest total since January.